Toward More Realistic Machine-Learning Inference of the Dense-Matter Equation of State from Supernova Gravitational Waves: Conclusion

 First, we find that the inclusion of real detector noise degrades the classification accuracy by only a few percent (cf. Section~\ref{sec:noise}).
 Second, our results show that variations in the progenitor mass do not significantly affect the EOS classification performance.
 On the contrary, because this introduces additional models into the dataset, increasing the dataset size through progenitor mass variation improves the overall training and classification accuracy (cf. Section~\ref{sec:mass}).
 Finally, we evaluate the machine-learning performance under bounce time uncertainties of up to 20 ms. We perform the analysis in both the time and frequency domains.
 The frequency-domain representation consistently achieves high classification accuracy across all bounce time uncertainty cases.
 In contrast, the time-domain representation maintains high accuracy only when the bounce time is known precisely, which is difficult to achieve in realistic scenarios (cf. Section~\ref{sec:bounce_time}).

 These results indicate that real detector noise, progenitor variations, and bounce-time uncertainty do not significantly affect the EOS classification accuracy.
 We also observe a clear trend that the accuracy improves as the size of the training dataset increases.
 While these results are encouraging, several limitations remain that prevent more definitive conclusions.
-In particular, our analysis relies on a discrete set of EOS models.
-Ideally, one should instead consider a parameterized family of EOS models and infer the EOS parameters through regression rather than simple classification.
+In particular, our analysis is based on a discrete set of representative EOS models, and the machine-learning task is therefore formulated as a classification problem among these EOSs.
+While the selected EOSs span a range of neutron-star properties, they do not fully capture the uncertainty in the high-density matter EOS.
+A more general approach would be to construct a parameterized family of EOS models spanning the relevant high-density nuclear matter properties, and to treat the inference problem as a regression task aimed at recovering the underlying EOS parameters directly from the signal.
 Moreover, our simulations do not fully capture physical processes that occur at later stages of the evolution, such as convection and anisotropic neutrino emission.
 Finally, we assume optimal source and detector orientations.
+A more realistic treatment should also include detector antenna responses, polarization mixing, and off-axis source configurations, requiring a detailed analysis with networks of current and future GW detectors.
 We plan to address these limitations systematically in future work.